Why Choose VCarve Pro?

 Easy to use interactive drag and drop, size, mirror and rotate tools allow 3D clipart designs to be edited to instantly produce unlimited design variations.

 The clipart tab provides quick and convenient access to Vectric files containing 3D components or 2D vector artwork.
 This allows you to easily re-use previously created shapes in new projects.

 This tab includes the library browser that allows you to add folders containing 3D components into the software or you can use the local files option that allows you to quickly see the contents of several folders of 3D components in one place.

-The clipart Tab also allows you to access the online clipart that comes free with the software, where the clipart can be downloaded directly from the running software (providing you have internet access).
-The software comes with previews of the clipart you're entitled to, and with internet access you can download the clipart straight into the software for ease of use, where you can download only the pieces you want within the software.
+The clipart tab also allows you to access the online clipart that comes free with the software, where the clipart can be downloaded directly from the running software (providing you have internet access).
+The software comes with previews of the clipart you're entitled to, and with internet access you can download the clipart straight into the software for ease of use.

 The software gives you the choice of whether to display just the contents of the current folder or up to 3 sub-folders as well making it easy to access many models at once.

 You can "drag & drop" a thumbnail into the 2D or 3D view and the selected object will be imported at the location of the dropped thumbnail and added to the model's component tree.

 The clipart tab is a great way to browse and select from the free clipart that is included with your purchase.
 In addition to the free clipart, our sister company Design & Make has a variety of professionally created CNC ready clipart available to purchase.
 Visit Design & Maker here designandmake.com/ to find out more.

 Design & Make

 Design & Make has a library of over 2500 high-quality, CNC-ready dimensional clip art models.